waltercostamb/features_pipeline/README.md

 sbatch scripts/snakemake.sbatch
 ```

+If you use the default configurations (parallelization of 3, 30 cores and 30 GB per file), the pipeline should take 26 minutes to run.

 If you are not using the draco cluster, you should adapt *scripts/snakemake.sbatch* to your cluster.
 Most importantly, change the conda activation command lines.
 For installation of snakemake, consult: https://snakemake.readthedocs.io/en/stable/getting_started/installation.html.

 ## Expected output